Temple Chambers

 Temple Chambers (天博大律師事務所) is a set of barristers' chambers based in Admiralty, Hong Kong.
-It is widely considered to be one of the leading sets of chambers in Hong Kong given its high ratio of senior counsels and king's counsels to juniors, as well as a strong history of appointments to key judicial and government roles.
+It is widely considered to be one of the leading sets of chambers in Hong Kong given its high ratio of senior counsel and king's counsel to juniors, as well as a strong history of appointments to key judicial and government roles.

 History

 Temple Chambers was founded in 1977 by Richard Mills-Owens QC, SC.

+Temple Chambers Moot

+Inaugurated in 2022, the Temple Chambers Moot is an annual moot court competition hosted by the chambers for undergraduate law students and Juris Doctor (JD) candidates.
+The competition focuses on advocacy regarding unresolved points of Hong Kong law.

+The grand finals are adjudicated by a panel of senior practitioners and members of the Hong Kong judiciary, which included former Chief Justice of the Court of Final Appeal Geoffrey Ma; Justice Godfrey Lam, Justice Anderson Chow, and Justice Thomas Au, Justices of Appeal; and Justice Russell Coleman, Justice of the Court of First Instance.

 Notable members in the judiciary

 Judiciary

 For the Judiciary, former Senior Counsel are indicated by an asterisk (*).